cgrymala/extended-super-admins/readme.txt

 * Added ability to manually flush the Codex information
 * Extended length of Codex cache from 7 days to 30 days
 * Minor change in CSS for 3.2
+* Removed "Activate" and "Deactivate" links from plugins screen if user doesn't have the manage_esa_options capability

 = 0.6.1 =
 * Hopefully fixed issue that allowed modified users to edit their own permissions